-House Bills 5257 and 5258.
-The Michigan Dignified Death Act, which is Part 56a of the Public Health Code, contains various references to "terminal"

-illness" and "terminally ill patients."
+House Bill 5258.
+The Michigan Dignified Death Act, which is Part 56a of the Public Health Code, contains various references to "terminal illness" and "terminally ill patients."
 "Terminal illness" is defined as "a disease or condition due to which, in the opinion of a physician, a patient's death is anticipated within six months after the date of the physician's opinion."
 House Bill 5258 would amend the Michigan Dignified Death Act (MCL 333.5652 et al.) to change references to "terminally ill" patients to patients who "have a reduced life expectancy due to an advanced illness."
 The bill would also revise certain provisions that specify what information physicians must provide to such patients.
-House Bill 5257 would revise a requirement that the Department of Community Health develop and publish a standardized, written summary containing information specified in a provision that would be amended by House Bill 5258.
-The bills are tiebarred.
-Specifically the bills would do the following:
+(House Bill 5257, which is also pending before the House, would revise a requirement that the Department of Community Health develop and publish a standardized, summary written containing information specified in a provision that would be amended by House Bill 5258.
+The bills are tiebarred.)
+A detailed account of changes that House Bill 5258 would make is provided below, and a summary of relevant changes to House Bill 5257 is also provided for the purposes of clarification.